-Faculty members are required to report any incidence of academic integrity to the Dean of Academics as well as forward all documents that support the plagiarism violation.
-The Dean of Academics will enter a record of the incident into the student's file.
+Faculty members are required to report any incidence of academic integrity to the Chief Academic Officer as well as forward all documents that support the plagiarism violation.
+The Chief Academic Officer will enter a record of the incident into the student's file.
 Following three reports against a particular student, action may be initiated that could culminate in the expulsion of the student from the University.
 The student has the option to appeal the resulting disciplinary action under this policy utilizing the regular channels established by the appeal process as published in the University Catalog.